gputnam/sbnddaq-analysis/README.md

 See `Main.cc` for what can be configured in the `.json` configration file.

+**Calculations:**

+Currently, the analysis code stores waveforms and calculates: FFT, baseline, peaks, and rms noise (of each channel and correlated between adjacent channels).

 **Plots**

 Plotting scripts are in the `scripts` directory.
 As an example,